HanaHalitim/opencv/README.md

 * [Follow OpenCV on Mastodon](http://mastodon.social/@opencv) in the Fediverse
 * [Follow OpenCV on Twitter](https://twitter.com/opencvlive)
 * [OpenCV.ai](https://opencv.ai): Computer Vision and AI development services from the OpenCV team.

+### Contact Information

+For any inquiries, please reach out to our [community forum](https://forum.opencv.org/).

+### Acknowledgments

+Special thanks to all the contributors and supporters of the OpenCV project.